State Space Estimation for DPOR-based Model Checkers(Extended Version): Evaluation

-We now revisit the Sigma benchmark, the only case where \testor with budget~20 requires more than 1000 trials to converge.
-Sigma also has the largest exact count in our benchmark suite---1.7 million executions.
-For this benchmark, we examine how the number of trials required for convergence change as we increase the budget: we run each budget with 5 seeds, increasing the trial cap until all seeds satisfy our convergence criterion or we hit a maximum cap of one million trials.
+Based on the previous results, a budget of 20 appears sufficient for most of our purposes, offering comparable accuracy while requiring fewer computational resources than a budget of 50.
+To better understand the effect of the budget on convergence, we now revisit the \textsc{Sigma} benchmark, the only benchmark in our suite for which offline \testor with budget~20 requires more than 1,000 trials to converge. \textsc{Sigma} also has the largest exact count in the suite, at 1.7 million executions.
+Using this benchmark as a stress test, we study how the number of trials required for convergence varies with the budget.
+For each budget, we run \testor with five seeds and increase the trial cap until all seeds satisfy our convergence criterion or the cap reaches one million trials.

 In Figure~\ref{fig:trial}, we plot the 25–75\% (IQR) band and mark the median explicitly.
 We observe that, as expected, larger budgets generally lead to more stable convergence.
 Some smaller budgets may still struggle to converge even after $10^5$ trials while larger budgets over 20 typically converge for all seeds within only a few hundreds trials.
 However, the pattern shown in the figure is not strictly monotone: these irregular spikes are due to randomness under a finite number of seeds—at certain budgets we are simply ``unlucky.”
 In expectation over the randomization, increasing the budget can only improve, or at worst leave unchanged, the estimator’s performance.